 Closing Date: Applications now closed

 Founded in 2007, APEC Voices of the Future is a youth meeting for exchanges among young students from each economy held concurrently with the APEC Summit, aiming to let young students know more about APEC, expand their horizons, stimulate their enthusiasm for taking on the roles of leaders, and promote in-depth cultural exchanges among countries.

 The Voices of the Future program brings together young people with potential for leadership and making a difference in society, and exposes them to the real-life deal-making process of world leaders, inspiring them to do the same with their own ideas.

-Australia through the Duke of Edinburgh’s International Award nominates 5 participants (4 youth participants and 1 educator) to represent Australia at APEC Voices of the Future Youth Forum each year.
-There is no requirement to have completed the Award we just manage the applications.
+Australia, Through the Duke of Edinburgh’s International Award, nominates 5 APEC participants (4 youth participants and 1 educator) to represent Australia at APEC Voices of the Future Youth Forum each year.

 Open to all Australians aged between the ages of 18 and 30 years old with the 4 x Youth Participants to be aged 18-25 whilst the Educator should be 25+

 Over 7 days, delegates attend numerous events and collaborated with other youth, political leaders, and business magnates.

 - Provide a platform for interaction and networking for youth from the APEC 21 Economies to encourage mutual understanding and cooperation;